jeremiahtenbrink/expat-backend/README.md

-# MyHouse v1.0.0
+# Expat Journal v1.0.0

-Api for MyHouse project storing and getting information from the sqlite database.
+Api for Expat Journal.
+A web application for storing and sharing user experiences while traveling.

 - [Comments](#comments)
 	- [Create a comment.](#create-a-comment.)